-During the program you will be living with a host family, which offers an excellent opportunity for you to learn about family life in Uruguay, meet locals, and practice your Spanish on a daily basis!
+Program participants live with a host family, which offers an excellent opportunity to learn about family life in Uruguay, meet locals, and practice Spanish on a daily basis.

 Accommodations are arranged with carefully selected host families.
-In general only one student is placed per family; in all cases, you will have your own room.
-Your host family will provide you three meals a day.
+Host families provide three meals a day.

 Past participants report that the informal learning with their family was as important as their classwork to their academic experience.
 In the words of a past student, "I was so glad to live with a host family rather than in a hotel or dorm.
 It was a great cultural experience."

-To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - Uruguay.
+Students will take a combination of regular coursework, choosing from classes in business, communication sciences, sociology, psychology, and computer science, and courses specifically designed for international students.
+To learn more about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - Uruguay.

 Want to see more pictures?
 Click here!

 Students in Uruguay often meet friends through getting involved on campus and with their host families.
 An exciting opportunity to get involved is the Servicios Comunitarios course, were you volunteer in the community.
 While doing so you are able to practice your Spanish and help others while doing it!
-There are not any university sports/intramural, but they do have short, eight week after-school courses such as samba and photography.
+There are not any university-sponsored sports/intramurals, but UCU does have short, eight week after-school courses such as samba and photography.